Tyrannosauroidea: Facial tissue

 A conference paper by Tracy Ford states that there was rough bone texture on the skulls of theropods and higher foramina frequency than lepidosaurs and mammals which would be evidential for a sensitive snout for theropods.
-A study in 2017 study about a new tyrannosaurid named Daspletosaurus horneri was published in the journal Scientific Reports.
-Paleontologist Thomas Carr analyzed the craniofacial texture of Daspletosaurus horneri and observed a hummocky rugosity which compared to crocodilian skulls and suggesting Daspletosaurus horneri including all tyrannosaurids have flat sensory scales.
+A study in 2017 study on a new tyrannosaurid named Daspletosaurus horneri was published in the journal Scientific Reports, where paleontologist Thomas Carr analyzed the craniofacial texture of Daspletosaurus horneri and observed a hummocky rugosity which compared to crocodilian skulls, suggesting Daspletosaurus horneri and with it all tyrannosaurids have flat sensory scales.
 The subordinate regions were analyzed to have cornified epidermis.
 However, a 2018 presentation has an alternative interpretation.
-Crocodilians don't have flat sensory scales but rather cracked cornified epidermis due to growth.
+Crocodilians do not have flat sensory scales, but rather cracked, cornified epidermis due to growth.
 The hummocky rugosity in the skulls of lepidosaurs have correlation with scales which this bone texture is also present in tyrannosaurid skulls.
-The foramina frequency in theropod skulls does not exceed 50 foramina which shows that theropods had lips.
+The foramina frequency in theropod skulls does not exceed 50 foramina, which shows that theropods had lips.
 It's been proposed that lips are a primitive trait in tetrapods and the soft tissue present in crocodilians are a derived trait because of aquatic or semiaquatic adaptations.